mbryzhko/json-rpc-over-asb/README.md

 json-rpc-over-asb
 =================

-This demostrate how to create remote service method call with using JSON-PRC protocol over Azure Service Bus.
+This demonstrate how to create remote service method call with using JSON-RPC protocol over Azure Service Bus.

 How to run:
 Service - IdeaServiceIntegrationTest.startService()<br/>